mimuz/mimuz-can/readme.md

 ![mimuz-can logo](./mimuz-can.png)

-`mi:muz-can` and variations are midi instruments that sounds cans using with push solenoid.
+`mi:muz-can` and variations are small boards for build easily to midi instrument that sounds cans using with push solenoid.
 The following variations are exist:

 ## In Production

-- [mi:muz:can (Standard Version)](./mimuz-can): "mi:muz:can" is a USB-MIDI instrument that sounds up to 6 cans using with push solenoid.
+- [mi:muz:can (Standard Version)](./mimuz-can): "mi:muz:can" is a boards for build easily to USB-MIDI instrument that sounds up to 6 cans using with push solenoid.
 For using powerful electric current, It has 2.1mm DC Jack for 12V DC Power supply.
-- [mi:muz:can-lite](./mimuz-can-lite): "mi:muz:can-lite" is a USB-MIDI instrument that sounds up to 2 cans using with push solenoid.
+- [mi:muz:can-lite](./mimuz-can-lite): "mi:muz:can-lite" is a boards for build easily to USB-MIDI instrument that sounds up to 2 cans using with push solenoid.
 This is a "simple for use" version, It has micro-B usb connector for using USB charger for smartphone/tablet.

 ## Solenoids